gofynd/fdk-client-swift/documentation/platform/THEME.md

-Retrieve themes that are publicly accessible.
+Use this API to get a list of free themes that you can apply to your website.

 *Returned Response:*